bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Animation desired behaviour
 * Make durations kind of random as well.
 * Bug: Presences sometimes lose their floor zIndex?
+(This does happen in production as well.)
 * Sky animations

 # Nice TODO: